kevincon/goal_star/README.md

-# Goalie
+# Goal Star

 A simple Pebble app that lets you set a daily health goal and get notified with vibrations and a popup when you reach it.

-Goalie runs in the background so you can get notified even if you're not in the app.
+Goal Star runs in the background so you can get notified even if you're not in the app.

 Supports Pebble Time, Pebble Time Steel, and Pebble Time Round watches.